 ♣ Event will be held rain or shine, hot or cold, windy or calm.
 That said, in the event of extreme weather, natural disaster, fire, or any other issue beyond our control that could endanger participants or staff, the ride may be shortened, postponed or cancelled without refund.

-♣ Friday night packet pick-up is 6:30pm to 8pm at Cedar City Visitor Center, 581 N Main Street.
+♣ Friday night packet pick-up is 5:30pm to 8pm at Main Street Park Pavilion (same as start/finish area).
 Saturday morning packet pick-up is 6:30am to 7am under the pavilion at our start/finish venue, Main Street Park.
 You musts pre-register online by Friday at noon.
 We will not offer on-site registration.

 ♣ No refunds or rain checks, sorry; but you may purchase cancellation insurance when you sign up.
 For a small fee ($25), you may transfer your entry to another rider up until the Wednesday before the event.

 ♣ You must be present to pick up your packet.
 Sorry, but we’re unable to mail packets if you can’t attend.